prahalath/prahalath.github.io/_pages/about.md

 I am currently a research intern at HP Labs, Palo Alto, California, for the summer.
 I'm working at the intersection of time-series signal processing and machine learning.

 In my time away from coding, I deeply enjoy understanding the human brain through Philosophy.
 I also love listening to music, and playing Badminton.

+My favorite quote:
+> _"What you sow, so you reap"_